imagej/imagej.github.io/_pages/help/editing/whitespace.md

 ---
-title: Demo Whitespace
+title: Editing the Wiki - Whitespace
-description: This page explains ways to manage whitespace rendering.
+section: Help:Editing the Wiki
 ---

-This page demonstrates how the site treats whitespace, illustrating common techniques, pitfalls, and workarounds to achieve needed formatting.
+This page explains ways to manage whitespace rendering.
+It demonstrates how the site treats whitespace, illustrating common techniques, pitfalls, and workarounds to achieve needed formatting.

 ## Inserting newlines